rosiestquartz/portfolio/content/about/_index.md

 I'm originally from just outside Glasgow, Scotland, but I'm now based in Edinburgh.

-I'm a sysadmin by day, though I've got an honours degree in computer networking, and a postgrad in web development.
+I'm a cybersec/sysadmin by day, though I've got an honours degree in computer networking, and a postgrad in web development.
 <br><br>
 I'm a photographer who's passionate about keeping traditional, analogue photography practices alive.
 I usually focus on architecture and the beauty of the natural world.
 <br><br>